-Timothy Russell, 43, and Malissa Williams, 30, led Brelo and 12 other Cleveland police officers on a 23-minute high-speed chase.
+Timothy Russell, 43, and Malissa Williams, 30, led Brelo and Cleveland police officers on a 23-minute high-speed chase.
 The chase ended with a shootout in the parking lot of Heritage Middle School in East Cleveland.

 Brelo fired 49 of the 137 bullets that were fired into Russell's car by Cleveland police officers, more than any other officer involved.

 Brelo fired 15 shots at the victims from close range while he was on the hood of Russell's car.